Former Minnesota cop charged in shooting of Black motorist

 As Wright struggles with police, Potter shouts, "I'll Tase you!
 I'll Tase you!
 Taser!
 Taser!
 Taser!" before firing a single shot from a handgun in her right hand.

-The news release announcing the charge noted that Potter holstered her handgun on the right side and her Taser on the left.
-The handles of each weapon faced to Potter's rear.
-The Taser is yellow with a black grip and would require Potter to remove it from her holster with her left hand, the county attorney's statement said.
+The criminal complaint noted that Potter holstered her handgun on the right side and her Taser on the left.
+To remove the Taser — which is yellow and has a black grip — Potter would have to use her left hand, the complaint said.

 Wright family attorney Ben Crump said the family appreciates the criminal case, but he again disputed that the shooting was accidental, arguing that an experienced officer knows the difference between a Taser and a handgun.